Statements

 In the following reporting template, row 5 is named Period.
 In the Value function, the name Period is used to access the row with the period headings:

-The generated report appears as follows:
+The generated report is displayed as follows:

 Result of the ‘row’ statement